Feeder (band): Pushing the Senses (2004–2005)

 Feeder returned to the studio to record their fifth album Pushing the Senses.
-The album was seen by Grant as more of an extension to Comfort in Sound, as it focused on the same lyrical themes and musical styles, and also said that it had more of an organic sound, with more upbeat tracks added into the mix.
-It contains a number of piano-driven tracks, "Frequency" being an example.
-"Frequency" was produced by Coldplay producer Ken Nelson, while for the rest of the album, Gil Norton was on production duties.
-Grant told Kerrang! in May 2004, "I've done some recording on my own in a little studio up by where I live in North London.
+The album was described by Nicholas as more of an extension to Comfort in Sound, as it focused on the same lyrical themes and musical styles, while also stating it had more of an organic sound.
+It contains a number of piano-driven tracks, with "Frequency" being an example, which was produced by Coldplay producer Ken Nelson, while for the rest of the album Gil Norton was on production duties.
+Nicholas told Kerrang! in May 2004, "I've done some recording on my own in a little studio up by where I live in North London.
 I demo the album in its full form before the rest of the band play on it.
 Its difficult to know at this stage what it will turn out like, but so far its slightly more mature sounding".
-Grant later added "Each album is a journey and a reflection of the past, there is some stuff that touches on what has happened, but there are songs about love, songs of loss and songs about the future.
+He also stated "Each album is a journey and a reflection of the past, there is some stuff that touches on what has happened, but there are songs about love, songs of loss and songs about the future.
 I don't want to give too much away but there's one track called "Bitter Glass".
 Its quite dark but uplifting too.
 Its about pulling yourself out of a big hole".

-The album was Feeder's highest-charting release, at number two on the UK album chart selling 42,951 units in its first week, while receiving a gold certification, and becoming a top 100 album in six other countries.
-Press response to the album was mixed.
-Kerrang! were brutal towards the band for all of their review, with Ben Meyers referring to them as a "Radio Friendly Unit Shifter", including comparisons to a "Pastel box".
-Grant later said in a documentary with Kerrang!
+The album was Feeder's highest-charting release, at number two on the UK album chart selling 42,951 units in its first week, while receiving a gold certification and becoming a top 100 album in six other countries.
+Press response to the album was mixed, while Kerrang! were brutal towards the band for all of their review, with Ben Meyers referring to them as a "Radio Friendly Unit Shifter", including comparisons to a "Pastel box".
+Nicholas later said in a documentary with Kerrang!
 Radio that he was "pissed off" with the review their magazine counterpart gave them, while citing "It was a very unfair review and reviewed by the wrong person".
+Nicholas later added that he was only annoyed with the review, because it came from a publication who were always in the past supportive of the band.

 The album helped them secure a headline slot at 2005's Download Festival.
 Shortly afterwards, Feeder supported U2 for a brief period on their Vertigo Tour, then played at the Live 8 concert in Edinburgh (the second charity event the band played that year after Tsunami Relief Cardiff).